OCA/purchase-workflow/stock_picking_batch_purchase_price_update/README.rst

 Allow update purchase price from incoming picking operations, picking detailed operations and picking batch detailed operations if the purchase order is not invoiced.

+NOTICE:
+^^^^^^^

+The price on the picking reflects the purchase price for all pickings and is not individual for each picking.

 **Table of contents**